SethGG/mycodiversity-arise/PROFUNGIS_post_processing/README.md

 docker run image-post_processing SRR1502226_zotus_final.fa Y
 ```

-Because the DOCKER file contains running python incorporated, this means that only the parameters required are necessary to run the script.
+Because the DOCKER file contains the entrypoint for running the python script, this means that only the parameters required are necessary to run the script.
 In this case, the fasta file and if you want to have generate the primary keys for your DNA sequences.
+If no fasta file was generated with the startPROFUNGIS pipeline, one can always use FASTA files found in this repo [test_zotu]().

 ### OUTPUTS